Ouzo: Greece's Most Popular Drink

 the Plaka on Adrianou Street.
 Don't wait to get to the airport to do your ouzo shopping because your choices will be limited.

 You can't get most of the ouzos I recommend in the US.
-Even in Astoria, New York, a neighborhood full of Greeks we could only find Barbagiannis Blue, Arvanitis and the usual commerical stuff cranked out by the big ouzo exporters for a clientele that they think can't tell the difference between ouzo and licorice flavored rubbing alcohol.
-So if you love the information on my website and you want to send me a gift buy a bottle of Babatzim,
+Even in Astoria, New York, a neighborhood full of Greeks we could only find Barbagiannis Blue, Arvanitis and the usual commercial stuff cranked out by the big ouzo exporters for a clientele that they think can't tell the difference between ouzo and licorice flavored rubbing alcohol.
+However you can buy ouzo on-line from Greece and Grapes, including their Ouzo Tasting Pack which features several of my favorite ouzos that I wrote about...
+So if you love the information on my web site and you want to send me a gift buy a bottle of Babatzim,

 Dimino, Pitsalidi, Barbayiannis (green) or Gianatsi and send it to me at 102 Old Pittsboro Rd, Carrboro, NC 27510 USA.
 If I get enough maybe I will open an ouzeri!